AhmedElsherbini/Nasal_CST_quick_checker/README.md

 * If something else, then we conclude that is an unclassified CST

+**As mentioned before, using top species to define CST can be over-simplifying in some cases.Therefore, I would recommend beside using this tool, look at the Beta-diversity metric 2D Weighted Unifrac using qiime2 (not phyloseq) **

 ## Installation and Usage

 >>> If you are qiime2 user